Arresting Gena: Production

-Reception
+Release and reception

-The film was expected to perform well at Sundance, with Filmmaker commenting it had "a nuanced script [that] explores the obsessive devotion of teenage girls and the societal pressures that pull them apart.
+Arresting Gina premiered in competition at the Sundance Film Festival on January 24, 1997.
+It was expected to perform well there, with Filmmaker commenting it had "a nuanced script [that] explores the obsessive devotion of teenage girls and the societal pressures that pull them apart.
 Its locale feels genuine and the work seems to come from an honest emotional place."
 However, it received a mixed reaction at the festival and was not able to secure a distribution deal.

 In a Variety review, critic Emanuel Levy described Arresting Gena as a "frustrating, misconceived effort to illuminate the painful coming of age of its protagonist, a sensitive girl unwillingly pushed into a sleazy world of crime."
 Levy said the film's "most congenial scenes, which enjoy only brief screen time, are those depicting Gena’s romantic and sexual awakening.
 There are also some achingly touching moments in the interactions between Jane and Sonny, siblings realizing they can neither help nor rely on each other," but said, "lacking a third act, [the film] has an abrupt, unsatisfying denouement", and that "Gena's character remains an enigma."

 In contrast, Lisa Alspector of the Chicago Reader wrote, "Writer-director Hannah Weyer keeps control of the extreme scenes...by being convincing with the quieter ones, and we get to know Gena well enough to accept the shifts in tone when she and Jane tangle with an undercover police officer or when she confronts Sonny after Jane disappears."
-Alspector concluded, "Weyer’s portrait makes believable and comprehensible some apparently self-destructive things this teenager does in pursuit of thrills and emotional connections.
+Alspector concluded, "Weyer's portrait makes believable and comprehensible some apparently self-destructive things this teenager does in pursuit of thrills and emotional connections.